Jasonngyt/covid-19/README.md

 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases.
 A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.
 The new virus was subsequently named the “COVID-19 virus”<br><br>

-This wesbite is set up to raise awareness fo the virus.
-The number of virus cases, deaths and recovered numbers will be shown in the Google Map.
+This wesbite is set up to raise people awareness of the virus.
+The number of Virus Cases, Deaths and Recovered will be shown in the Google Map.

-Breakdown figures can also be shown through the search by the Country Names.
+Breakdown figures of individual countires can also be shown through search by Country Name.

 #### The Wesbite is general working but requires some CSS touchup.
 I will deploy this site once everything is ready.
 Do stay tune!
 #### Meanwhile, you are free to clone the project to check it out.